anssip/dispatch/README.md

 next:

--
-- filling of request URL, header and param values & names
 - copy button for the curl preview
 - automatic setting of content-type: application/json when JSON body used
 - Request sending